 Gary Plowman joined the chambers in June 1984, after spending six years as a prosecutor for the Hong Kong Government.
 It was not long before he made a name in criminal law.
 In 1993, Gary Plowman was appointed Queen's Counsel.
 Four years later, upon becoming head of chambers, chambers came to be known as the Chambers of Gary Plowman SC.
 The name of chambers was later shortened to Plowman Chambers.
 In 2019, Peter Duncan SC became the Head of Chambers.

-Plowman Chambers has thirty five members, including six Senior Counsel.
+Plowman Chambers has thirty seven members, including five silks.

 Members of chambers have an established tradition of judicial and public appointments.